kubernetes/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 #### Story 2

 As a Kubernetes user, I want to display the status of a specific condition (e.g., the "Ready" condition) from a list of status conditions in a human-readable column when using `kubectl get`.
-Currently, `jsonPath`-based `additionalPrinterColumns` cannot directly extract and display a single condition's status from an array of conditions, which limits usability and clarity.
+Currently, `jsonPath` based additionalPrinterColumns cannot directly extract and display a single condition's status from an array of conditions, which limits usability and clarity.

-With CEL-based `additionalPrinterColumns`, I can define a column using an expression that filters and selects the relevant condition, making the output more meaningful.
+With CEL based additionalPrinterColumns, I can define a column using an expression that filters and selects the relevant condition, making the output more meaningful.

 **Example:**